tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/基本操作/DELETE Object_intl_en.md

 #### Common Headers

-The implementation of this request operation uses a common request header.
+The implementation of this operation uses common request headers.
 For more information on common request headers, see [Common Request Headers](https://intl.cloud.tencent.com/document/product/436/7728).

 #### Special Headers

-This request operation has no special request headers.
+This request does not use any special request header.

 ### Request Body